Can A Victim Drop Charges?

 How Far Will the Criminal or Traffic Prosecutor Go?

-In fact, in any criminal case where the only way to prove the case is the live testimony of a witness or witnesses, and the State has exhausted all means of securing their presence in court to testify, the charges will ultimately have to be dismissed.
+In fact, in any criminal case where the only way to prove the case is the live testimony of a witness or witnesses and the State has exhausted all means of securing their presence in court to testify, the charges will ultimately have to be dismissed.
 The only question is, to what lengths may the State go to secure the witness’s appearance?
 There is no set answer to this question.
 It is completely dependent upon the factors mentioned above.
 However, if you were to try and predict the types of cases that the State will pursue more aggressively than others, it is very likely that non-violent offenses, or those not involving alcohol (DUI, Driving while license revoked/suspended for DUI), may get dismissed quicker and with greater ease upon a witness’ failure to appear/refusal to testify.
-When considering violent felonies, Domestic Violence, DUI, DWLR or DWLS based on DUI, one can anticipate that the State will prosecute these as far as possible, and make every effort to get their witnesses to appear in court.
+When considering violent felonies, Domestic Violence, DUI, Driving With a Revoked or Suspended License based upon a prior DUI violation, one can anticipate that the State will sometimes prosecute these as far as possible and make every effort to get their witnesses to appear in court.
+Sometimes, a particular offense becomes the “hot button item of the day” and a greater amount of attention is paid to their prosecution.
+For instance, for a period of time, graffiti writing / criminal damage to property (also known as “tagging”) was aggressively prosecuted in Chicago, and still continues to be strictly pursued by State’s Attorneys in many court houses.

 Don’t Take Chances.
 Call an Experienced Chicago Criminal Attorney Now

 So, if you think that your case is simply going to “go away” because you believe that the “victim” will not testify against you, think again.
 If you are charged with any criminal, DUI or traffic offense, you need smart, aggressive and determined Chicago criminal defense attorneys to represent your interests in court.
-You need the lawyers at Mitchell S. Sexner & Associates LLC.
-With offices in both Arlington Heights, Chicago and appointments available elsewhere as well, we are ready to represent you.
+The lawyers at Mitchell S. Sexner & Associates LLC are ready to help with offices in both Arlington Heights, Chicago and appointments available elsewhere as well.
 Call us today for a free confidential consultation at (800) 996-4824.